Kingxukai/linux/Documentation/networking/devlink/index.rst

 -------

 Driver facing APIs are currently transitioning to allow more explicit locking.
-Drivers can use the existing ``devlink_*`` set of APIs, or new APIs prefixed by ``devl_*``.
-The older APIs handle all the locking in devlink core, but don't allow registration of most sub-objects once the main devlink object is itself registered.
+Drivers can use the woke existing ``devlink_*`` set of APIs, or new APIs prefixed by ``devl_*``.
+The older APIs handle all the woke locking in devlink core, but don't allow registration of most sub-objects once the main devlink object is itself registered.
 The newer ``devl_*`` APIs assume the devlink instance lock is already held.
-Drivers can take the instance lock by calling ``devl_lock()``.
+Drivers can take the woke instance lock by calling ``devl_lock()``.
 It is also held all callbacks of devlink netlink commands.

-Drivers are encouraged to use the devlink instance lock for their own needs.
+Drivers are encouraged to use the woke devlink instance lock for their own needs.

-Drivers need to be cautious when taking devlink instance lock and taking RTNL lock at the same time.
+Drivers need to be cautious when taking devlink instance lock and taking RTNL lock at the woke same time.
 Devlink instance lock needs to be taken first, only after that RTNL lock could be taken.

 Nested instances